Total Knee Replacement in India: The Complete Guide for International Patients (2025–26)

 The day before: preparation and pre-operative assessment

 You will be admitted the day before surgery or on the morning of the procedure.
-A physiotherapist will meet you before the operation to teach you the exercises you will need to do immediately after — this is not optional or a nicety, it is a clinically important part of your recovery.
+A physiotherapist will meet you before the operation to teach you the exercises you will need to do immediately after — this is a clinically important part of your recovery.
 Your surgeon and anaesthesiologist will review your pre-operative investigations, explain the planned approach in detail, and address any last questions.
 You will be asked to fast from midnight the night before surgery.

 In the operating theatre: 90 minutes to 2 hours